F.A.Q.

 How do we know what’s going on the next day?

-Information will be announced at dinner or on the bus for the next day’s activities.
-Daily activities and bus departure times will also be posted at each hotel.
-You can also download the tentative short or long itinerary from for your specific tour in advance.
-You can find tour information under Upcoming Tours in the top menu.
+You will be given an itinerary the day of your arrival.
+Information will be announced each day at dinner or on the bus for the next day’s activities.
+Daily activities and bus departure times will also be posted at in the hotel lobby.
+Schedules are subject to change due to weather and unforseen cercomstances.

 Food

-What if I don’t like what’s on the menu?
+What if I don’t like what’s on the buffet?

 The food is always excellent!
-For the vegetarian, there is a variety of salad choices daily.
-One can always order off the restaurant menu at their own expense.
+Vegetarian – there is a variety of salad choices daily.
+For the vegetarian or glutin free diates or picky eaters, one can order in advance a specialized menu at their own expense.

 Clothing & What To Wear